Redawt/BelowZeroGuide/docs/guide/load-order-setup.md

             They reflect the content of your `loadorder.txt` and `plugins.txt` files, which tell the game how to load your plugins.

             To sort them, you can simply drag&drop the plugins around in the list.

+            Make sure that the list is displayed by "priority" (it's the default) in the UI!
+Otherwise you might not be able to move the mods around.

         </div>